-Northampton, in the county of Northamptonshire is a town which is situated in the East Midlands.
-It is one of the largest towns in England ( but does not yet have city status) with an approximate population of 228,000 residents and is fifty miles squared.
+Northampton, in the county of Northamptonshire is a town which is situated in the East Midlands about halfway between London and Birmingham.
+It is one of the largest towns in England but does not yet have city status.
 Northamptonshire itself is often described as the Rose of the Shires because of the areas of simple, rural charm.

 The River Nene flows through some of Northampton and is popular with boaters.
 It is a hundred miles long and is the eighth longest river in the UK.